Wanting to Die | Anne Sexton’s lust for precipice

 But suicides have a special language.

 Like carpenters they want to know which tools.

 They never ask why build.

-Wanting to Dieconsists of thirty-three verses, divided into eleven tercets.
-The incipit or opening looks like the answer to a question, which is likely to be the one Wilder asked in her letter.
+Wanting to Die consists of thirty-three verses, divided into eleven tercets.
+The incipit or opening looks like the answer to a question, likely to be the one Wilder asked in her letter.
 Some scholars however would add two hypotheses: some argue that Sexton’s interlocutor is her psychiatrist, defining the poem as a literary catharsis; some claim that she structured the text as a prayer to God, given the hints to nature and the biblical relevance of the number thirty-three.

-In the first three tercets Sexton describes her intrusive thoughts as a lust.
-The desire for death is not something rational, but an instinct, a carnal magnetism that attracts her even if there are no valid reasons.
+In the first three tercets, Sexton describes her intrusive thoughts as lust.
+The desire for death is not something rational but an instinct, a sensual magnetism that attracts her even if there are no valid reasons.
 Sexton herself admits that life has done nothing to deserve such a downgrading: the will to die arises as a pervasive feeling, not as a structured reasoning.
-The metaphor of the carpenters makes this mechanism explicit: people who commit suicide only ask themselves about the means, not about the ideas behind them.
-And she would know, since she made several attempts at suicide during her life.
+The metaphor of the carpenters makes this mechanism explicit: people who commit suicide only ask themselves about the means, not the ideas behind them.
+And she would know since she made several attempts at suicide during her life.